Crimes and Offenses

 This category includes crimes such as harassment, minor disorderly conduct, some retail thefts, underage drinking, illegal dumping, and numerous other small offenses.
 Summary offenses are punishable by up to 90 days incarceration and $300 in fines.
 However, do not be fooled by the term minor offense, too many small offenses on your record can cause you to end up serving a lengthy prison term in the future.

 PFA stands for a Protection From Abuse order.
+While it is not classified as a misdemeanor or felony, a PFA is still very serious.
 Typically when a spouse or loved one feels threatened or abused by another person they may seek the assistance of the courts by asking for a PFA, which is a restraining order preventing a person from having any contact whatsoever with the “abused individual.”
 Most times people seek PFA’s for legitimate reasons.
 However, there are times when a PFA is sought as a means to directly cause harm to the other person.
 Once a PFA is entered against you, you will not be able to talk to, go to, see, be with, call, text, email, or have any contact with that person for three years.
 If you do, you will be in violation of the PFA and will face up to 6 months in jail for each violation.
+If you are located throughout the state of Pennsylvania, Attorney Hopkins can help.

 A PFA can be very dangerous to you; the court will give the abused individual an attorney for free.
 Don’t try to handle this matter on your own, talk to Attorney Hopkins before it’s too late.